nicekiwi/ag-aus/README.md

 **Sequal Pro Connection Plist:** - <https://gist.github.com/nicekiwi/7511852>.

-A dump of the database structure and some sample data can be downloaded here: <https://gist.github.com/nicekiwi/7512069>.
+~~A dump of the database structure and some sample data can be downloaded here: <https://gist.github.com/nicekiwi/7512069>.~~

-Migrations to handle the database do not exist as of yet.

-### 8. Install Laravel dependancies

-Once you have the code you'll need to install all the dependancies for the site, this is simple; just run `composer update` from the root directory.
+Migrations and Data Seeding are now included.
+Run `php artisan migrate --seed` to setup the stuff.

 ## Fill in the Gaps

 So there is some stuff missing, like the keys for all the secret stuff like Stripe payments and Amazon Web Services.
 As we're just deving for now you can sign up for and use your own.

 - Stripe.com
-- MailChimp THIng
+- Mandrill SMTP
-- Amazon Web Services (This you might need mine for.. )
+- Amazon Web Services (You'll need to get a key to Sync maps)

 One you got the keys, drop them into `/app/config/keys.php`.